 A/B testing and QR Codes

-A/B testing is a renowned strategy, long been used in email and text marketing, social media advertising, SEO, and print media, where marketers run two or more similar ad strategies or campaigns to see which works better to engage the target audience.
-A/B testing gives clarity and direction to marketing tactics.
+A/B testing is a renowned strategy used in email and text marketing, social media advertising, SEO, and print media.
+In A/B testing, marketers run two or more similar ad strategies or campaigns to see which better engages the target audience.
+It gives clarity and direction to marketing tactics.

 You can implement A/B testing with QR Codes by customizing codes using different aspects, each slightly varying from the other.
 You can experiment with different Call-to-Actions (CTAs), different colors, frames, background images, elements, and different target audiences.